What's Your Omega-3 IQ? A Fun Quiz for a Healthier Brain!

 f) Cannabis leaves

 g) None of the above

 ANSWER: (g) Plant foods contain no EPA or DHA, the active forms of omega-3 our brains require.
 The only omega-3 found in plant foods is ALA, which is very difficult for our bodies to transform into EPA and DHA.
-Most studies estimate that less than 10% of ALA (and in some cases as little as 0%) is converted into EPA and DHA in our bodies.
+Most studies estimate that less than 10 percent of ALA (and in some cases as little as 0 percent) is converted into EPA and DHA in our bodies.

 5. Which of the following fat sources increase your requirement for omega-3s by working against them? (select all that apply)